Orafilynie/Old-BurgerCodeGen/readme.md

 # BurgerCodeGen Discord Bot

 BurgerCodeGen is a Discord bot designed to generate promotional codes for Burger King France's "Burger Mystère" campaign.
+(Générateur de code "Burger Mystère" in French)

 This campaing consist of a code that allows you to buy a random burger from the menu for only €2.90, which is pretty economical when an average burger base cost roughly 5€.